Willow Basketmaking Classes

 Class size: Classes are 2-10 people.
-Typically we have an instructor-to-student ratio of 1:5 to ensure that students receive enough of hands-on instruction through the weaving process.
+Typically we have an instructor-to-student ratio of 1:5 to ensure that students receive enough hands-on instruction through the weaving process.

 Ages: 16+.
-Students age 12-16 are welcome to enroll with an adult.
+Students ages 12-16 are welcome to enroll with an adult.

 Tuition: Sliding scale: $150–250, including all materials.
 Scholarships are available.

 Groundwork offers basketry classes for all skill levels!
-Join us to weave your first basket, master more advanced basketry techniques, or take on an ambitious project to weave the pack basket of your dreams!
+Join us to weave your first basket, develop more advanced basketry techniques, or take on an ambitious project to weave the pack basket of your dreams!

 At Groundwork, we see willow basketry as a foundational practice of belonging in Colorado.
-Creating good willow for weaving is a multi-year process, requiring tending willow patches through the seasons and building a relationship with the plants we harvest from.
+Cultivating basketry willow for weaving is a multi-year process, requiring tending willow patches through the seasons and building a relationship with the plants we harvest from.
 Willow is a plant that responds well to human disturbance: the plants grow stronger and spread more when cut every year for baskets.
 When willow patches are neglected, they become overgrown, branchy thickets.
-We harvest all our willow locally, and our baskets represent a positive, mutually-beneficial relationship between people and willow.
+We harvest willow locally, and our baskets represent a positive, mutually-beneficial relationship between people and willow.
 To us, willow basketry is part of a vision for a healthy cultural relationship with the land in Colorado.

-Intro to Willow Basketry
+Intro to Weaving: Bases

-Level: Beginner (No experience needed)
+Level: Beginner (No experience needed, but great for developing base-making skills)

 Class Length: 6 hours (9am to 4pm with a 1-hour lunch break)